csc530/csc530/README.md

 💸

-⚒️ getting employed and contributiong to OSS
+⚒️ employment and contributiong to OSS

 🌟 I like my repos maybe you will too, check them out!